CSC-DevOps/CM/CM.md

 Practice: From your ansible-srv, create a file by executing the command below on the remote server.
 Verify it exists.

     touch ssh_test.txt

-By this point, you should be able to pass the ssh setup checks in opunit: `opunit verify -i opunit_inventory.yml`.

 #### Why not just send bash commands over ssh?